Romca585/Parallel-Programming/A3/readme.md

 The description asked for a makefile, I'm pretty sure this is a typo, considering that python does not require a makefile - stating this just in case.

+Takes in an image as the input - the program will run differently with BW and RGB/RGBA images